openxpki/openxpki/doc/quickstart.rst

 -------

-If you need help, please use the mailing list and do **NOT** open items in the issue tracker on github.
+If you need help, please use the mailing list and do **NOT** open items in the issue tracker on GitHub.
 For details and additional support options have a look at http://www.openxpki.org/support.html.

 Vagrant